 Enabling your horse to still be out and graze

 You may not always get the opportunity to hack out or exercise your horse for as much as you would like, so grazing is still going to be important during the winter and spring months.
 So this is when you want to ensure that you have the right things to keep your horse warm, dry and also help when it comes to keeping them clean.
 Investing in a decent horse rug can do that for you.
-Thankfully, you can now look at horse rugs online to find the right one for you.
+Thankfully, you can now look online to find the right one for you.
 Bear in mind that sizes and shapes of horses are different due to the breed, so it might be worth getting the measurements before placing an order.